Cosmopolites sordidus: Ecology

 Banana root borers feed on any species of Musa (banana), but they show a preference for plantains and East African Highland bananas (matoke) over dessert and brewing bananas.
 They are attracted to the host plants by the volatile chemicals given off, especially from damaged corms.
 They have been reported as feeding on Manila hemp, sugarcane and yams, but they probably only do this when they are unable to access banana plants.

 The adult female deposits her eggs singly between the leaf sheath and the stem, or at the base of the stem in the vicinity of the corm.
 On hatching about six days later, the larvae burrow into the stem or the root, and it is their burrowing activities that weaken the plant and make it liable to be blown over.
 The complete life cycle takes 30 to 40 days, including a larval stage of 15 to 20 days.
 In southeastern Asia, the banana root borer is preyed on by the beetle Plaesius javanus, which feeds on the eggs, all the larval stages, the pupae and the adults.
 This beetle has been introduced to other parts of the root borer's range to attempt biological pest control.

 Damage

-The tunnelling activities of the root borer weaken the stem, make the plant more susceptible to lodging, cause reduced uptake of nutrients, and result in crop damage and lower yields.
+The tunneling activities of the root borer weaken the stem, make the plant more susceptible to lodging, cause reduced uptake of nutrients, and result in crop damage and lower yields.
 Newly planted stands fail to thrive, and the damage increases over time.
 The adults are nocturnal, are poor fliers, and have low fecundity; their dispersal is limited.
 Planting insect-free roots or tissue culture plantlets may be effective for a few years before insects move in from surrounding areas.
 The removal and destruction of crop residues is another means of reducing damage from this pest and increasing yields.
 Another possible control method is attracting the adults with pheromones and trapping them.